FP&A Week: Breaking the Paradox

 Traditional budget and forecast methods are undertaking an incredible amount of change at the moment as a result of the dynamic business environment that surrounds them.
-At each International FP&A Board meeting, I always ask people to share examples of what the main tipping points are in their organisations at that time.
+At each International FP&A Board meeting, I always ask people to share examples of the main tipping points in their organisations at that time.
 Most recently, I have been observing significant changes in business models in many organisations around the globe.

-Scenario planning is a thinking method that addresses the many uncertainties that exist within any business environment, through the consideration of a number of alternative future events and assessing their potential effects on the company in question.
+Scenario Planning is a thinking method that addresses the many uncertainties that exist within any business environment through the consideration of a number of alternative future events and assessing their potential effects on the company in question.

 Pierre Wack, the godfather of Scenario Planning, is famously quoted as saying that “using scenarios is as different from relying on forecasts as judo is from boxing”.
 So what does this mean?
-It means that in the modern business environment, it is not enough to have one set of plans and forecast.
-The reality is that things can change so quickly that we should be in a position where we can adjust key drivers as they change and immediately see the impact to the possible outcomes.
+It means that in the modern business environment, it is not enough to have one set of plans and forecasts.
+The reality is that things can change so quickly that we should be in a position where we can adjust key drivers as they change and immediately see the impact on the possible outcomes.

 Figure 1.
 Scenario Planning: Time Evolution

-Now, with technological updates, we can easily use new driver based models to run scenarios in real time, altering only the key internal and external drivers that underpin the business.
+Now, with technological updates, we can easily use new driver based models to run scenarios in real-time, altering only the key internal and external drivers that underpin the business.
 Since there are hundreds, if not thousands, of potential drivers in any one business, we need to apply the Pareto principle.
 We need to be able to identify the 20% of drivers that explain 80% of the business results.
-The 20% are known as the key drivers to a business and are the ones used for driver based planning.
+The 20% are known as the key drivers to a business and are the ones used for Driver Based Planning.

 Traditional forecasting methodology assumes a 12-month span of predictability.
-A normal budget process would set out a forecast for the next 12 months, with an adjustment made every 3 months.
+A normal budget process would set out a forecast for the next 12 months, with an adjustment made every three months.
 However, this is no longer realistic since we simply cannot predict that far in advance.
 In the modern business environment, we do not need only to be able to forecast, but we need to be able to re-plan as quickly as possible.
 FP&A now becomes more about possibility than predictability.